gurrier/localvolts/README.md

 # Localvolts
 An integration for Home Assistant for customers of Localvolts electricity retailer in Australia

+☕ If this integration's useful to you, [buy me a coffee](https://ko-fi.com/gurrier).

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=gurrier&repository=localvolts&category=integration)

 The integration currently exposes five sensors...